The Pit (arena): Atmosphere and reputation

 The Lobos have been among the nation's attendance leaders since The Pit opened.
 They have averaged over 15,400 fans per game at The Pit since 1966.
 They finished in the top five nationally in attendance 16 times in their first 20 years at The Pit, finishing second five times, and they were in the top ten all but one season through 2002.
 Attendance has averaged an astonishing 95 percent of seating capacity, partially due to standing room only tickets pushing attendance beyond stated capacity at times.
 The top average attendance for a season prior to the 2008 renovations was 17,625 in 1997–98, and the largest crowd to attend a single game was 19,452 on January 17, 1976, against UNLV.
 Recent renovations have decreased the seating capacity of The Pit, but the Lobos have continued to rank in the top 25 every season.

 The Pit is known as one of the loudest venues in college basketball.
 During the 1998–99 season, the St. Petersburg Times conducted a study of decibel levels at collegiate basketball arenas.
-The Lobo game in The Pit against Arizona registered the loudest at 118 decibels, comparable to a turbo-fan aircraft at takeoff power.
+The Lobo game in The Pit against Arizona registered the loudest at 118 decibels, comparable to a turbofan aircraft at takeoff power.
 Noise levels up to 125 decibels have been measured, close to the pain threshold for the human ear.
 Basketball writer John Feinstein once likened the experience of a visiting team in The Pit to "watching Roman gladiators emerging into a wall of sound."

 Further contributing to the intimidating environment for visitors is its near-mile-high elevation, where the court is around 5100 ft above sea level.
 This is impressed upon visiting teams with posters in the locker room providing information on the warning signs of altitude sickness and urging victims to seek immediate medical attention.
 In addition, the tunnel leading from the locker rooms down to the playing floor has a message painted on the wall stating, "Welcome to the legendary Pit, a mile high and louder than..."

 The Pit has garnered high praise from sports publications, announcers, and opposing coaches.
 In 1999, Sports Illustrated listed The Pit as 13th in its feature on the Top 20 Sporting Venues of the 20th Century, ahead of such locations as Daytona Speedway, Notre Dame Stadium, and the Rose Bowl.
 Sports writers from USA Today, Fox Sports, and Rivals.com have also recognized The Pit among top venues in college basketball.
 Jim Boeheim has stated that the game he coached in The Pit was one of the most exciting of his career, and Lute Olson has observed that The Pit crowd can dictate the tempo and momentum of a game.
 Rick Majerus, whose 5–11 record against the Lobos at The Pit ties him with Don Haskins for most wins by a visiting coach, praised the intensity and dedication of Lobo fans and their knowledge of the game, and Steve Fisher has echoed those sentiments.